Just for You

 Of Interest: Is Adolescence Education Right for You?

 Do you like the idea of helping a young adult find their confidence and desire to learn?
 Do you have the natural discipline and patience to run a classroom filled with teenagers and still maintain your sense of humor and compassion?
 Perhaps teaching adolescents is for you.
 Teachers in secondary education have the opportunity to focus on individual subjects.
 To teach breadth and depth.
 And to channel students' interests into life goals.
 The A.A. in Adolescence Education (Teacher Education Transfer) degree program, offers you an excellent foundation for continued studies in this rewarding career.
 Official Program Description > Is Adolescence Education Right for You? >

 Interesting, challenging and engaging - just like the teacher you are studying to become.
-Specializations include: English, mathematics, history / social studies, physics, biology, chemistry and earth science.
 The program reinforces your coursework with 30 hours of guided field observation.
+Specializations are chosen so they transfer to the institution of the student’s choice and may include: English, mathematics, history / social studies, physics, biology, chemistry and earth science.
 Students should consult a Teacher Education advisor to select a specialization that will transfer to the four-year institution.
 Course Descriptions > Facilities + Technology >

 Upon successful completion of this degree program, most students continue on to a four-year degree program with the initial NYS certification in Adolescence Education, Grades 7-12.
 Once you are certified, you are eligible for a variety of teaching positions.
 Career Paths >

 This degree program has transfer agreements with the colleges listed below.
 This means you can start your degree here and finish it there without losing credits.